 And when cruelty is extended to one’s family, does not it become a means of torture?
-My father is an elderly man, he is very ill; he too suffered political imprisonment.
-Because he is my father he is not allowed to leave the country.
+My father is an elderly man; he is very ill; he too suffered political imprisonment.
+Because he is my father, he is not allowed to leave the country.
 For two years now, the authorities are preying on him as reprisal for my activities.
 They do not beat him, but they tell him that he will be leaving the country on the following day.
 My father travels to the Capital full of illusions.
 And when he is about to board the plane, they tell him that it was a bureaucratic error that he most goes back to his hometown.
 They do this to him every two or five weeks.
-They are damaging his mind, in the same manner that they destroyed my sister’s, who is currently undergoing psychiatric treatment.
+They are damaging his mind, in the same manner that they destroyed my sister, who is currently undergoing psychiatric treatment.

 Occasionally, the world of the grieving has poetic traits.
 I think it was a book by Victor Frankel, a survivor of the Nazi concentration camps, where I read that in the midst of the total disheartenment in which they lived, they were kept alive by a violinist.
-A fellow prisoner invariably played a classical piece on his violin at sundown and they all turned silent to listen him.
+A fellow prisoner invariably played a classical piece on his violin at sundown, and they all turned silent to listen him.
 That violin, pulling notes from its strings in the midst of their suffering was a secret ray of hope.

 Bertold Brecht, the German playwright, tells a similar story in a moving monologue.
 It tells of two Jewish teenagers imprisoned at a hard-labor camp.
 They are a girl and a boy, and a fence keeps them apart.
 They have never spoken but their eyes crossed and they are in love.
 Daily, at the fence that separates them, each one leaves a flower pulled among the weeds as a testimony of their love.
 One day, her flower is missing.
 The following day his is gone.
 Hopelessness killed them both.

 The arbitrariness of tyrants reduces their victims to the condition of mere beasts… dehumanizes them.
-In the same manner that animals are tied down, locked up or beaten without explanation, totalitarian regimes treat their adversaries as beasts.
+In the same manner that animals are tied down, locked up, or beaten without explanation, totalitarian regimes treat their adversaries as beasts.
 And there are times, when one is being treated like a beast, that the only thing that saves us from the most degrading humiliation, the only thing that keeps us firm, is to know that somewhere else there is another soul that loves us, that respect us and that is fighting for the return of the dignity that has been snatched from us.

-I had the luck, Mr. Chairman, of having people who was fighting for my freedom, and of having my wife who went from country to country, knocking on every door and on every conscience, on people and governments, pressuring them for my freedom.
+I had the luck, Mr. Chairman, of having people who were fighting for my freedom, and of having my wife who went from country to country, knocking on every door and on every conscience, on people and governments, pressuring them for my freedom.
 But the majority of those who suffer the violation of their human rights have one sole hope the international community.
 Against all hope, they only think of you, they only hope in you.

 Unfortunately, I have some first-hand experience on these grieves.
 Many years, maybe twenty years ago, a political prisoner named Fernando López Toro came near my cell and told me in a disheartened voice that what hurt him the most about our torments, the beatings inflicted upon us, the hunger we suffered, was to think that our sacrifice was useless.
 Fernando was not broken by the pain but by the futility of the pain.
 I tried to explain to him that in the face of total ignorance and indifference from the rest of the world, our suffering still had an ethical sense and carried valuable transcendence, but I think I did not get through to him.
 A few years later, prisons apart, I heard that Fernando could not hold on any longer and took his own life.

-Months later I learned the details.
+Months later, I learned the details.
 Because of other inmates in his cell were too weak and distraught, and practically annihilated because of the physical cruelties inflicted upon them, they stood motionless, and Fernando was able to climb up on his bunk bed, wrap a dirty rag around his neck, cut it open with a piece of sharpened metal, with his fingers feeling for the jugular vein; then with one stroke, slashed it.
 He died within minutes.